I would like to add an SNMP Custom sensor in PRTG, for example, for a particular SNMP counter. But how do I find out which OID I need to use exactly?

 - Click Start.

-- After some time, depending on the amount of SNMP information provided by the target device, the SNMP Tester will list all OIDs it could find with their current value and value type.
-The type is important to add the correct SNMP Custom sensor type to PRTG to request a specific OID.
+- After some time, depending on the amount of SNMP information provided by the target device, SNMP Tester will list all OIDs it could find with their current value and value type.
+The type is important to add the correct SNMP Custom sensor type to request a specific OID.

-Setting up SNMP Custom sensors in PRTG
+3. Set up your SNMP Custom sensors in PRTG

 Having saved the OIDs you need, you can now set up your individual SNMP Custom sensor.